minimaxir/aitextgen/README.md

 ## Known Issues

-- TPUs cannot be used to train a model: although you _can_ train an aitextgen model on TPUs by setting `n_tpu_cores=8` in an appropriate runtime, and the training loss indeed does decrease, there are a number of miscellaneous blocking problems: see [this GitHub issue](https://github.com/minimaxir/aitextgen/issues/3).
+- TPUs cannot be used to train a model: although you _can_ train an aitextgen model on TPUs by setting `n_tpu_cores=8` in an appropriate runtime, and the training loss indeed does decrease, there are a number of miscellaneous blocking problems. [[Tracking GitHub Issue](https://github.com/minimaxir/aitextgen/issues/3)].
-- TorchScript exporting, although it works with `ai.export()`, behaves oddly when reloaded back into Python, and is therefore not supported (yet).
+- TorchScript exporting, although it works with `ai.export()`, behaves oddly when reloaded back into Python, and is therefore not supported (yet). [[Tracking GitHub Issue](https://github.com/minimaxir/aitextgen/issues/5)]
 - Finetuning the 355M GPT-2 model or larger on a GPU will cause the GPU to go OOM, even 16 GB VRAM GPUs (355M _does_ work with FP16 + 16 GB VRAM however).
 This is a [known issue with the Transformers GPT-2 implementation](https://github.com/huggingface/transformers/pull/2356), unfortunately.
+Gradient checkpointing may need to be implemented within the training loop of aitextgen. [[Tracking GitHub Issue](https://github.com/minimaxir/aitextgen/issues/6)]

 ## Upcoming Features